jakubvalenta/voting-advice-app-comparison/README.md

 The code is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-The translations of the questions of the voting advice apps and the resulting chart are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+The translations of the questions of the voting advice apps and the chart image are licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).